How to Enable Parallel Downloading in Chrome (Step-by-Step)

 • Device or Chrome Build: Some devices or versions of Chrome (like beta, enterprise, or customized builds) might restrict access to certain flags.

 If you don’t see the option, don’t worry.
-Your downloads will still work normally just without the parallel downloading boost.
+Your downloads will still work normally, just without the parallel downloading boost.

 Tips to Speed Up Downloads Even More